Search Icon

 I found Saxo’s platforms to be professional, exceptionally user-friendly, and highly sophisticated.
 The broker has two proprietary platforms – SaxoTraderGo and SaxoTraderPro – and it also incorporates the seamless TradingView and Dynamic Trend.
 After poking around SaxoTraderGo for several days and testing its many features, I can safely say that it stacks among the best platforms in the industry.

 In my experience as a high-frequency intraday trader, I’ve always appreciated platforms that afford a multilayered overview of the market.
-I found SaxoTraderGo comprises a broad range of cutting-edge tools and features that can help you achieve the level of consistency that every trader seeks.
+I found that SaxoTraderGo comprises a broad range of cutting-edge tools and features that can help you achieve the level of consistency that every trader seeks.

 SaxoTraderGo is a web-based platform that provides a highly detailed general overview of current market trends, and complex charting solutions, as well as incorporating Saxo’s probing research and educational materials.
 In terms of protection, traders can choose between aggressive one-click trading and more cautious two-click trading.
 Moreover, the Account Value Shield feature acts as a stop loss on your entire account.
 You can specify a stop-out level, which, if triggered, will close all your open positions.

-SaxoTraderGo platform
+SaxoTraderGo is a highly sophisticated platform

-SaxoTraderGo platform
+SaxoTraderGo is a highly sophisticated platform

-Saxo Bank incorporates multiple solutions for automated trading, such as its OpenAPI for Excel, which allows you to customize your trading environment to your liking.
+Saxo incorporates multiple solutions for automated trading, such as its OpenAPI for Excel, which allows you to customize your trading environment to your liking.
 Moreover, you can take advantage of the fact that Saxo incorporates TradingView – the largest network for social trading.

 The mobile app version of SaxoTraderGo retains the same level of intuitiveness while making it possible for traders to stay active and manage their portfolios on the go.

-Saxo Bank’s Web Trader Platform
+Saxo’s Web Trader Platform

 General Ease of Use